vingin007/mcp-server-elasticsearch/README.md

    ES_URL=your-elasticsearch-url ES_API_KEY=your-api-key npm run inspector
    ```

    This will start the MCP Inspector, allowing you to debug and analyze requests.
-Ensure that the necessary environment variables (`ES_URL` and `ES_API_KEY`) are exposed when starting the inspector.
-You should see output similar to:
+You should see:

    ```bash
    Starting MCP inspector...